mitradranirban/samaano-fonts/out/fontspector/fontspector-report.md

-- 💥 **ERROR** Error: A network error occurred: Failed to fetch metadata: error sending request for url (https://fonts.google.com/metadata/fonts)
+- 💥 **ERROR** Error: Inappropriate file type: fonts/variable/METADATA.pb was not a valid $METADATA.pb file: 1:1: Message not initialized